naveenmvoff/BilingualNarrateAI/README.md

 # BilingualNarrateAI

-**BilingualNarrateAI** is a Flask-based bilingual story narration platform, supporting both English and Tamil.
-It offers AI-generated storytelling capabilities and speech synthesis, all accessible via a simple frontend interface.
-This repository includes a modular backend built with Flask, and a static HTML frontend for user interaction.
+**BilingualNarrateAI** is an AI-powered Flask application that generates bilingual stories and narrates them.
+It leverages advanced machine learning models for both text generation and speech synthesis, supporting both English and Tamil.

 ## Features